 About A Glass Eye and Three Wooden Legs

 My fascination with urban night & low light photography is part of my continually evolving relationship with the landscape.
 I am primarily a landscape photographer and I see streetscapes, buildings and modified environments as another aspect of the landscape, and I explore the world around me and depict the moods it inspires through the camera.

 I use mainly Black & White film and a large format (5"x4") camera to get the highest quality images possible.
 Large format photography requires a slow and contemplative approach to image capture which best suits my attitude towards landscape.
 My night-time photographs may have exposure times of an hour or more.

 Just as with wilderness photography, with urban architecture photography I strive to exclude the signs and indications of day to day human presence; people, parked cars, traffic, etc. from images.
-I strive for a timeless appearance where the streets and buildings are the main players; the subjects not the stage, in the image without distraction from the bustle of humanity.
+I aim for a timeless appearance where the streets and buildings are the main players; the subjects not the stage, without distraction from the bustle of humanity.
 This can be exceptionally difficult; shielding my lens against every passing car can double an exposure time and require me to be constantly attentive throughout the exposure, otherwise perfect compositions may be rejected due to a single parked or passing car.

 I consider myself a print maker as much as a photographer and the digital inkjet process has, for me, opened up a whole new level of precision in the craft of image making.
 After decades of darkroom work I am glad to have discovered a process that frees me from hours of darkened rooms and toxic chemicals.
 Having said that I am currently experimenting with the 19th century Gum - Bichromate printmaking process.